Tumbler Ridge: Decline

+Renewed growth

 The community went through a second boom-and-bust cycle beginning in 2004 with the increase in world coal prices.
 Western Canadian Coal opened new open-pit mining operations creating the Brule (Dillon) mine using some of the Bullmoose mining infrastructure, between the townsite and Chetwynd, and the Wolverine mine.
 These mines were purchased by Walter Energy in 2010, but world coal prices began to drop again in 2011 and in April 2014, Walter put their Canadian operations into care and maintenance, laying off nearly 700 people.
 Similarly, Anglo American placed their Trend mine in care and maintenance in 2015.
 These second generation coal mines were not as dominant in town affairs as Quinette and Bullmoose were such that, while as of 2016 there were no operating coal mines, the town had achieved some success in other activities, such as wind power, forestry and tourism.
 Most significantly, the area around Tumbler Ridge was listed as North America's second UNESCO Global Geoparks promoting its geological significance.

+Contemporary history

 On June 8, 2023, the community of Tumbler Ridge was evacuated due to the 2023 Canadian wildfires.

+On February 10, 2026, seven people were killed in a mass shooting at the Tumbler Ridge Secondary School and two more at the shooter's home.
+The perpetrator, 18-year-old local resident Jesse Van Rootselaar, was found dead from a self-inflicted gunshot wound at the school.